hisham-sa/calculator/README.md

 ---
 ####  **Error Handling**
 -  Invalid inputs trigger a warning:
 `"Invalid input!
-Please enter a valid number next time ."`
+Please enter a valid number next time."`
 - Attempts to divide by zero are handled gracefully, displaying a warning message:
+`Division by zero is not allowed`
+- The program prevents negative numbers for factorial and informs the user about it